Q: How does Keyboard Classroom work?

 Q: Will Finger Guides attach to all keyboards?

-Unfortunately, no. Manufacturers produce keyboards of various sizes and our finger guides were designed to fit the majority of them.
+Unfortunately, no. Manufacturers produce keyboards of various sizes and our finger guides (sold separately) were designed to fit the majority of them.
 If the guides do not fit your keyboard, inexpensive keyboards (about $15.00) can be purchased at most office supply stores.

 Q: My child is always playing on the computer and is pretty fast at it.
 Why do they need Keyboard Classroom?